ruel/RShort/README.markdown

 #ABOUT

 RShort is a simple URL shortener written in PHP.

 To use the script, you must have a html page to pass the post data.
 The hash it provides is random (sort of) and has a length of 5.
 The script only returns either the shortened URL or an error, so this can be used on different applications.

 You can see a demo on: http://ruel.me/rshort

 #INSTALLING

 To install and use this script, first you must edit the .htaccess file on the directory where the hash will originate from.
 Example, if your desired url looks like 'http://example.com/r5Tyu', the .htaccess to be edited must be on the site's root/home directory.
 Add these lines at the top of your .htaccess file:

-<<<<<<< HEAD:README.markdown
 	RewriteEngine on
 	RewriteRule ^([a-zA-Z0-9]{5})$ rshort.php?hash=$1